3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Our Approach

 \section{Our Approach}

-In this section, we provide a detailed introduction to our approach.
-The framework of this work is shown in Fig.\ref{graph23}.
-The whole framework includes the following three steps. \begin{itemize} \item 3D shape knowledge graph construction: We first render multiple images from different view points of 3D shapes.
-Then, we utilize an image segmentation method \cite{Kalogerakis_2017_CVPR} to segment each rendered image into a set of shape parts.
-These shape parts are classified into a set of geometric words.
-Each part of the shape can be projected into a geometric word.
-Based on the above processes, we define the entity and edge for 3D shape knowledge construction. \item Graph embedding: We propose a graph embedding strategy according to the structure of a 3D shape knowledge graph.
-Specifically, we define the category edge in the knowledge graph.
-We can control this edge to make our approach handle supervised or unsupervised problems; \item Similarity measure: Based on the embeddings of entities, we propose an effectiveness similarity measure method, which designs different similarity measure strategies, as shown in Fig.\ref{graph23}.
-We will detail these steps in the subsection.\ref{similarity}. \end{itemize}
+This section offers a comprehensive introduction to our approach, as illustrated in Fig. \ref{graph23}.
+The complete framework consists of three core steps: \begin{itemize} \item Construction of the 3D Shape Knowledge Graph: The initial step involves generating multiple images from various viewpoints of 3D shapes.
+Subsequently, we employ an image segmentation technique \cite{Kalogerakis_2017_CVPR} to partition each rendered image into distinct shape parts.
+These segmented parts are then categorized into a collection of geometric words, allowing for the projection of each shape component into a corresponding geometric word.
+Additionally, we establish entities and edges to facilitate the construction of the 3D shape knowledge graph. \item Graph Embedding: Our approach introduces a graph embedding strategy tailored to the structure of our 3D shape knowledge graph.
+Notably, we define the category edge within the knowledge graph.
+This edge's manipulation enables our approach to effectively address both supervised and unsupervised problems. \item Similarity Measure: Drawing on the entity embeddings, we put forth an efficient similarity measurement method.
+This method encompasses various similarity measurement strategies, as depicted in Fig. \ref{graph23}.
+Further elaboration on these steps can be found in Subsection \ref{simeasure}. \end{itemize} The ensuing sections will provide a detailed breakdown of each of these steps, elucidating our approach's intricacies and contributions.